onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 }
 ```

-Some people also write this, which is basically a smidge more verbose by saying “I expect a set, but like... ignore it.”
+Some people also write this, which is basically a smidge more verbose by saying "I expect a set, but like... ignore it."

 ```nix
 # the dots mean ignore everything not defined passed in